 Professional development is a significant component of the Fellowship experience, and one that is designed to build the skills and knowledge of the Fellows.
 During these trainings, Fellows are challenged to think about big ideas—what power and inclusion mean, the role nonprofits play in public policy, or the widespread effects of income inequality.

-Host supervisors and Fellows play a major role in designing and focusing the trainings so that they reflect the interests and needs of the current cohort of Fellows.
+Host supervisors and Fellows, in partnership with the Executive Director, play a major role in designing and focusing the trainings so that they reflect the interests and needs of the current cohort of Fellows.
 Together, they help to identify topics that are most valuable to the cohort and participate in setting the agenda and planning the presentation and activities.

 Fellows gain practical skills, too.
 They learn how to deploy the power of community organizing, hone their presentation skills, and develop a strong leadership style.
 Fellows also connect with other current Fellows to learn about their work at their own host organizations and gain exposure to other critical social issues.